-- When reading a bus schedule, know where you want to go and when you want to get there.
+- When reading a bus schedule, know where you want to go and what time you want to get there.

 - Make sure you have the correct schedule for your destination and starting point.
 You may have to transfer from one bus to another if there is no direct route to your destination.

 - Look for the day of the week on which you want to travel.
-Some routes have Monday through Friday service.
+Some routes operate Monday through Friday.
 Saturday service is available on certain routes.

-- Look up your destination on the schedule, and look across the row to find the time you wish to arrive there.
+- Find your destination on the schedule and look across the row, reading left to right like a book to find the time you wish to arrive.

 - Find your starting point on the schedule.
 Work backwards from your destination to your starting point to figure out when you need to catch the bus.

-To view all the WCTA fixed-route bus schedules, visit our schedules page at:https://www.westmorelandtransit.com/schedules/
+To view all the WCTA fixed-route bus schedules, visit our schedules page at:

-Transfers are available free to WCTA riders to change from one WCTA route to another.
+You may have to transfer from one bus to another if there is no direct route to your destination.These transfers are available free to WCTA riders to change from one WCTA bus route to another.
 If you need a transfer, please ask your Operator when you board your first bus.
 You will pay your fare and be given a transfer coupon.
 This transfer coupon will be used to pay your fare when you board your connecting bus.
 Transfers are only valid on the date the transfer is issued, for up to two hours from the time it is issued.

 Passengers can use a transfer to change from one WCTA route to another, but a passenger may not use a transfer to pay for a return trip.